Iron-Deficiency Anemia in Children

 Treatment will depend on your

 child’s symptoms, age, and general health.
 It will also depend on how severe the

 the AAP says:

-- Beginning at 4 months of age, infants that are only breastfed or partially breastfed should be given a daily iron supplement until they begin eating iron-rich foods.
+breastfed should be given a daily iron supplement until they begin eating iron-rich

 Iron supplements.
 Iron

 drops or pills are taken over several months to increase iron levels in the blood.